davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v004 explores temperature vs. dewpoint by city
 * OpenMeteoEDA_202306_v004 explores city predictions using rpart
 * OpenMeteoEDA_202306_v004 singleCityGLM() run for each of seven cities
+* OpenMeteoEDA_202306_v004 singleCityGLM() deviance calculated for each of seven cities